 Rather than analyzing the reasons for using a revenue-sharing agreement in the U.S. yogurt industry, our contribution lies in uncovering the details of a revenue-sharing agreement and quantifying its impact on market outcomes.
-More broadly, we contribute to the literature studying the impacts of vertical arrangement on market efficiency.4
+More broadly, we contribute to the literature studying the economics of vertical mergers and vertical relationships.3